a-maystorov/a-maystorov/README.md

     I'm an aspiring frontend developer from Bulgaria currently living in Germany.

-<h3  align="left">I love video games and everything related to them in general, oh and I know how to talk with computers. 😜</h3>
+<h3  align="left">I love video games and everything related to them, oh and I know how to talk with computers. 😜</h3>

 - 🌱 I’m currently working on personal portfolio website.